 There are pony trails and short cuts up Tunnel Mountain which one can take if walking.
 It makes an easy climb; its elevation is only 5,540 feet.
-Stoney Squaw, north of Tunnel Mountain and 620 feet higher, is really a walk.
-It is fascinatingly green in a world of grey peaks and snowfields; and those who are attracted up its slopes are well repaid.
+Stoney Squaw, north of Tunnel Mountain and 620 feet higher, is really a walk, but those who are attracted up its slopes are well repaid.

 Sulphur Mountain is another delightful walk.
 The novice will no doubt insert the word "climb," and argue the word walk is incorrect.
 Sulphur is 8,040 feet, with the Observatory at the summit.
-To shorten the climb, a motor can be taken to the foot of the trail, thus lessening the distance.
-One of the the foot of the trail, thus lessening the distance.
+To shorten the walk, a motor can be taken to the foot of the trail, thus lessening the distance.
 One of the most pleasant ways of ascent is on the back of a pony.
-On the long wooded slope of this mountain is the clubhouse of the Alpine Club of Canada.